Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-2.md

 Depending on the type of programming you do you may not need to think about this trait very much... _except_, there is one thing worth considering.

-Each of the examples I gave above is "blocking".
+Each of the examples I gave is "blocking".

 That means that the program will have to wait until whatever the `drop` method of the `Drop` trait needs to do is complete before continuing.